 Responsible Gambling

-Many online gambling sites in the United Kingdom have several tools that you can use to counter problem gambling.
-Here are some of the things that you should be able to do, and we encourage you to use these tools even if you do not feel as if you are the type of person to develop an addiction:
+Many online gambling sites in the United Kingdom have various tools available to tackle problem gambling.
+Here are some of the options you should be able to utilise, and we recommend using these tools even if you do not consider yourself the type to develop an addiction.

 How do you know you are developing a gambling addiction?

-Basically, if you feel like you are gambling constantly and losing more money than you can reasonably afford to be losing, then there is a chance that you are suffering from a gambling addiction which needs to be dealt with.
+Basically, if you feel like you are constantly gambling and losing more money than you can reasonably afford to be losing, then there is a chance that you are suffering from a gambling addiction, which needs to be dealt with.

 What are your first steps if you know you have a gambling addiction?